 - Believes punishment will cure addiction

-- Often has their own history with substance use and was able to stop abruptly, without help
+- Often has their own history of substance use and were able to stop abruptly, without help

 - Becomes isolated from the family